Cancellations & Changes to my Trips

 What happens if I cancel my trip?

-To provide you with as much flexibility as possible in these challenging times, if you cancel your trip up to 30 days before your adventure you can:
+To provide you with as much flexibility as possible in these challenging times, if you cancel your trip 56 days or more before your adventure departure you can:

-- Move your booking monies to a new adventure (2021 & 2022 dates are published on our website, or we may be able to schedule a date to suit you).
+- Move your booking monies to a new adventure (dates are published on our website, or we may be able to schedule a date to suit you).
 Your monies remain fully protected by the Travel Trust Association.

 - Accept a credit refund note: this is a 100% financially protected note that can be used at any time for a future adventure with YellowWood.
 Your monies remain fully protected by the Travel Trust Association.

-- Request a refund: we will offer you a refund of monies paid excluding all non refundable costs as set out in Clause 2.4 of our Terms & Conditions (ie supplier payments already made).
-Where possible we have negotiated with our suppliers to accept payment 30 days before the start of an adventure, but this is not always possible.
-We will process any refund request within 14 days of receiving your bank details, but often the refund will be with you much sooner than that.
+- Request a refund: we will offer you a refund of monies paid excluding your £300 or $350 deposit and all non refundable costs as set out in Clause 2.4 of our Terms & Conditions (ie supplier payments already made).
+We will process any refund request within 14 days of receiving your bank details.

-If you cancel your adventure 29 or <29 days before your departure, then you are liable to cancellation charges.
-Please see Clause 5 of our Terms & Conditions.
+If you cancel your adventure 56 days or less before your departure, we will retain your deposit and tour costs.
+Please see Clause 5 of our Terms & Conditions for more detail.

 What happens if the FCDO change their advice regarding travel to my adventure destination whilst I am already on an adventure?

-We will support you so that, as advised by the FCDO, if you are able to leave, you should do so.
-All expenses for alternative travel, testing, treatment or self isolation will need to be covered by you so it is important that you have travel insurance that covers the costs incurred due to Coronavirus.
+We will arrange for your return to the starting point of your adventure with YellowWood so that, as advised by the FCDO, if you are able to leave, you should do so.
+Where we are not able to support you to return to your departure immediately, in line with the UK Package Travel Regulations, we will cover up to 3 nights accommodation per traveller.
+All additional expenses for alternative travel, testing, treatment or self isolation will need to be covered by you so it is important that you have travel insurance that covers the costs incurred due to Coronavirus.

 We will treat your booking as if it were cancelled and will work out an offer of remaining credit towards a new trip, or a partial refund credit note or refund based on the proportion of your trip that was cancelled.